Patricia Tolliver Giles: Federal judicial service

-In 2017, Giles had been recommended among a list of individuals to fill the seat left vacant when Gerald Bruce Lee assumed senior status, but the Trump Administration nominated Rossie Alston, who was confirmed.
+In 2017, Giles had been recommended among a list of individuals to fill the seat left vacant when Gerald Bruce Lee retired, but the Trump Administration nominated Rossie D. Alston Jr., who was confirmed.
 In April 2021, Senators Mark Warner and Tim Kaine recommended Giles to be a United States District Judge for the Eastern District of Virginia to the seat vacated by Judge Liam O'Grady.
 On June 30, 2021, President Joe Biden announced his intent to nominate Giles to serve as a United States district judge for the United States District Court for the Eastern District of Virginia.
 On July 13, 2021, her nomination was sent to the Senate.
 President Biden nominated Giles to the seat vacated by Judge Liam O'Grady, who assumed senior status on May 1, 2020.
 On July 28, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On September 23, 2021, her nomination was reported out of committee by a 17–5 vote.
 On October 26, 2021, the United States Senate invoked cloture on her nomination by a 69–29 vote.
 Her nomination was confirmed later that day by a 68–27 vote.
 She received her judicial commission on November 1, 2021.

+Notable rulings

+In October 2024, Giles ruled that Virginia had illegally purged alleged non-citizen registered voters from the state's voter rolls too close to the upcoming November 2024 election, and she ordered the state to restore removed voters.
+The next day, the United States Supreme Court issued an order staying her order pending further litigation, allowing the state to proceed with the removals.

+In May 2025, Giles ordered the release of Badar Khan Suri, a postdoctoral fellow at the Alwaleed Bin Talal Center for Muslim-Christian Understanding at Georgetown's foreign service program, while he awaits an immigration court decision on his deportation order related to the Trump Administration's accusation of Suri being related to Hamas members and distributing Hamas propaganda.